 The implementations of this interface can be found under the eu.excitementproject.tl.toplevel.usecaseonerunner package.

-Use Case 2 Top Level API: interface UseCaseTwoRunner (eu.excitementproject.tl.toplevel.api)
+Use Case 2 Top Level API: interface UseCaseTwoRunner [Kathrin] (eu.excitementproject.tl.toplevel.api)

 General Description

 This top level interface configures and runs available TL components to instantiate one “instance” of the transduction layer that will work for WP7’s use case 2.